 - Nutrition.
 Your doctor may recommend a special diet given via a feeding tube (enteral nutrition) or nutrients injected into a vein (parenteral nutrition) to treat your Crohn’s disease.
 This can improve your overall nutrition and allow the bowel to rest.
 Bowel rest can reduce inflammation in the short term.
 However, once regular feeding is restarted, your signs and symptoms may return.
 Your doctor may use nutrition therapy short term and combine it with other medications, such as immune system suppressors.
 Enteral and parenteral nutrition are typically used to get people healthier for surgery or when other medications fail to control symptoms.

 - Vitamin B-12 shots.
 Vitamin B-12 helps prevent anaemia, promotes normal growth and development, and is essential for proper nerve function.
 It’s absorbed in the terminal ileum, a part of the small intestine often affected by Crohn’s disease.
 If inflammation of your terminal ileum is interfering with your ability to absorb this vitamin, you may need monthly B-12 shots for life.
 You’ll also need lifelong B-12 injections if your terminal ileum has been removed during surgery.

 - Calcium and vitamin D supplements.
 Most people with Crohn’s disease need to take a calcium supplement with added vitamin D. This is because Crohn’s disease and steroids used to treat it can increase your risk of osteoporosis.
 Ask your doctor if a calcium supplement is right for you.

-This research was republished from a variety of internet based sources and may be subject to omission or error.
+Reminder: This research was republished from a variety of internet-based sources and may be subject to omission or error.
 Consult your medical professional.